7RU7H/Archive/Security-Disciplines/Red-Team/Red-Team-Theory/Red-Team-Weaponization.md

 ## Powershell

 Powershell is an object-oriented programming language executed from the Dynamic Language Runtime (DLR) in .NET with some exceptions for legacy uses.
 Although less prevelent in modern Red Teaming as it is more easy to monitor than C sharp usage, it is still very powerful weapon of choice.
-See [[Useful_Powershell]] and [[Basic_Powershell]] for respective insights and glossary of usage.
+See [[PowerShell]] and [[Basic_Powershell]] for respective insights and glossary of usage.

 ## C2